makeruniverse/docs/docs/tools/tools.md

 ## UX Workstation

-Our UX Workstation allows for professional video recordings for various kinds of user studies, e.g.:
+Our UX Workstation allows for professional video recordings for various kinds of user studies.

+The **setup** comprises 4 PTZ cameras, a Shure audio panel, a recording workstation, and a coffee table with two chairs.

+???
+"UX Case Study Examples"
     - User Interviews
     - UX / Usabiltiy Tests
     - Standardized Questionnaires
     - Field Observations
     - Prototype User Tests

-Researchers can book our UX space to conduct usability tests or user interviews via #contact-our-team.
-The space  comprises 4 PTZ cameras, a a Shure audio panel, a UX workstation, a recording workstation, and a coffee table with two chairs.
-It serves for video recordings without lengthy setup procedures.
+???
+"How to get Access"

+    Get in contact with our colleague [Jan](../team/team.md) to plan your UX-project or leave a message in our Slack Channel #contact-our-team.

 ## Superposition Workstation